aweimeow/StatusMonitor/README.md

-#### What's statuslook
+#### What's StatusMonitor
-statuslook is a Flask, psutil based project to create a web server for getting system info (CPU, memory, disk, network state, ...)
+StatusMonitor is a Flask, psutil based project to create a web server for getting system info (CPU, memory, disk, network state, ...)

 #### Quick Start
 Before start, you have to install flask and psutil first.